Reason Why Stakeholders trust Financial Auditor more than Accountants?

-The sole reason for the conduction of financial audit is to check on whether the financial statements are recorded based on a given and approved criteria.
-Most at times the criteria is based on given set of rules of international standards for a given accounting body.
+The sole reason for the conduction of a financial audit is to check on whether the financial statements are recorded based on a given and approved criteria.
+Most at times, the criteria are based on a given set of rules of international standards for a given accounting body.

 Why are accountants not trusted to perform a good financial audit?